Brit lights up Berlin with spies, lies and censorship art

 The 34-year-old artist, who exhibited in London's Victoria and Albert Museum this year, named his first German solo show after the Cold War-era CIA rebuttal that it could "neither confirm nor deny" sensitive information leaked to a journalist.
 The exhibition is a mix of computer-generated prints, a looped film screening and collages of maps and classified documents.

-"It symbolizes the way military technologies, espionage and surveillance have trickled down to all aspects of everyday life," Bridle told Reuters.
+"It symbolises the way military technologies, espionage and surveillance have trickled down to all aspects of everyday life," Bridle told Reuters.

 "We're operating in this unknown zone.
 You can now hear that response from your local council."